-By entering the redirection operator (>), you create the output file.
+By entering the redirection operator (>), you create the output file (here called "ausgabedatei.xml).
 You can use any desired name for it.
 Entering an output file name is mandatory.
 If you omit this name, the retrieved information will not be written to a file, but only displayed on the console.

 It is possible to specify not only a file name, but also the directory where you want to store the output file.
-To store the output file in the /home/docusnap/DSLinux directory, enter the following command:
+To store the output file in the /home/DSUser/DSLinux directory, enter the following command:

-./DSLinux\x64 > /home/docusnap/DSLinux/outputfile.xml
+'''

+[root@WMLX0007 DSUser]# ./DSLinux_x64 > /home/DSUser/DSLinux/outputfile.xml

+'''

-Once the command has been executed successfully, the /home/docusnap/DSLinux directory contains an .XML file named outputfile.xml.
+Once the command has been executed successfully, the /home/DSUser/DSLinux directory contains an .XML file named ausgabedatei.xml.